ricardoroche/MLE6/README.md

 docker run --rm -dp 8000:8000 <image_name>
 ```

-3. Open application in browser: `http://127.0.0.1:8000`
+3. Open application in browser: [`http://127.0.0.1:8000`](http://127.0.0.1:8000)

-4. Submit a query string for sentiment analysis by navigating to the `endpoint` endpoint and clicking on the 'Test it out' button.
+4. Submit a query string for sentiment analysis by navigating to the `analyze` endpoint and clicking on the 'Test it out' button.